dalf/journal/README.md

 # SIBiLS Journals

 Journal repository for SIBiLS.
-Unifies journal metadata from multiple sources (OpenAlex, Crossref, DOAJ, EuropePMC, NLM Catalog) into a single normalized dataset using ISSN-L as the primary key, with fallback to NLM ID or OpenAlex ID for journals without ISSN.
-Includes MEDLINE indexing status and PMC availability flags.
+Unifies journal metadata from multiple sources (OpenAlex, Crossref, DOAJ, EuropePMC, NLM Catalog, LSIOU) into a single normalized dataset using ISSN-L as the primary key, with fallback to NLM ID or OpenAlex ID for journals without ISSN.
+Includes MEDLINE indexing status, PMC availability flags, and journal predecessor/successor relationships.
 Exports to CSV and optionally to Elasticsearch.

 ## Install